aammya8/LeNet5_CNN/Readme.md

 ## Credit

+The project was completed from Feb 2023 - Mar 2023 while taking UCSD's Introduction to Parallel Computing course.
 This project is originally from UIUC ECE408 and builds off a number of open source projects including the Fashion MNIST dataset, mini-dnn-cpp, and the Eigen project.